-This gloriously flavoursome, thick minestone soup, with light, fluffy parmesan dumplings will provide a great lunchtime meal especially when accompanied with some crusty bread.
-Alternatively, serve as a starter to any Italian main course.
+This flavoursome, thick minestone soup with light, fluffy parmesan dumplings is especially good when accompanied with some crusty bread.

-If time is tight, the dumplings can be quickly put together whilst the soup is left to cook, else I find it preferable to make the dumpling mixture up first and refridgerate it to help everything bind together.
+If time is tight, the dumplings can be quickly put together whilst the soup is left to cook, but I find it preferable to make the dumpling mixture up first and refrigerate it to help everything bind together.

 - 1 can chopped tomatoes

 - 1 can aduki beans, drained

 - 3/4 cloves garlic, crushed

 - 1 courgette, chopped